Drake (musician): Feuds and public disputes

 Drake and Chris Brown were allegedly involved in a physical altercation in June 2012 when Drake and his entourage threw glass bottles at Brown in a SoHo nightclub in Manhattan, New York City.
 Chris Brown tweeted about the incident, and criticized Drake in music until 2013, including on the "R.I.P." remix.
-Despite no response from Drake, he and Brown both appeared in a comedic skit for the 2014 ESPY Awards, and rehearsed the skit together prior to the televised airing, virtually ending the dispute.
-The pair later collaborated on "No Guidance" in 2019.
+In 2014, he and Brown both appeared in a comedic skit for the ESPY Awards, and rehearsed the skit together prior to the televised airing, virtually ending the dispute.
+The pair later collaborated on the Diamond certified "No Guidance" in 2019.

 The Drake-Kendrick Lamar feud was identified by media outlets from 2013, alleging several songs to be sneak disses by both parties.
 Lamar first dissed Drake and other rappers on the song "Control" in 2013, but stated his verse was intended to be seen as "friendly competition": Drake and Lamar previously collaborated on songs and Lamar featured as Drake's opening act on the Club Paradise Tour in 2012.
 Lamar dissed Drake and J. Cole in 2024, with Drake and J. Cole's 2023 song "First Person Shooter" alleged to be a sneak diss.
 Drake responded on the songs "Push Ups" and "Taylor Made Freestyle", of which, Lamar responded with "Euphoria" and "6:16 in LA".
 Drake then released "Family Matters", accusing Lamar of domestic abuse and alleging one of Lamar's children was fathered by Dave Free.
 Lamar first replied with "Meet the Grahams", accusing Drake of sex crimes and fathering a secret child, and then with "Not Like Us", accusing Drake of pedophilia and anti-black sentiment.
-The claims of pedophilia are unsubstantiated.
 Drake responded with "The Heart Part 6", denying Lamar's accusations and claiming he gave Lamar false information about the secret child.

-In December 2014, Drake was involved in another altercation, being punched by Puff Daddy outside the nightclub LIV in Miami Beach.
-The altercation was reported to be over Drake's usage of the instrumental for "0 to 100 / The Catch Up", allegedly produced by Boi-1da for Puff Daddy, before Drake appropriated it for himself.
+In December 2014, Drake was involved in another altercation, being punched by Sean Combs outside the nightclub LIV in Miami Beach.
+The altercation was reported to be over Drake's usage of the instrumental for "0 to 100 / The Catch Up", allegedly produced by Boi-1da for Combs, before Drake appropriated it for himself.
 Drake was rushed to the ER after aggravating an old arm injury during the dispute.
 Drake was also involved in a feud with Tyga, stemming from Tyga's negative comments about him during an interview with Vibe magazine.
 Drake would later respond on "6 God" and "6PM in New York", which has been interpreted as directly involved in Tyga's abrupt removal from Young Money Entertainment.